Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 School SWPPP Grant

 The Authority was awarded partial grant funding from Valley Water to develop stormwater pollution prevention plans (SWPPPs) at school sites.
 The grant is designed to educate high school students about contaminants entering our water and empowering them to make meaningful changes to improve water quality.
+Due to the pandemic, the program is scheduled to be implemented in the 2021-2022 school year.

-School Presentation/Community Events
+School Presentations/Community Events

 Social Media Launch